Hampton Roads Scholastic Chess Club [HRSCC]

 How much does this club cost?

 All HRSCC students pay an annual registration fee of $35 in September.
 This includes their HRCA membership and their ChessKid Gold account.
-HRSCC tuition is a flat monthly fee of $65 per student.
+HRSCC tuition is a flat monthly fee of $75 per student.
 This figure represents a total program cost evenly spread across nine months from September to May, and as such, it is not prorated in months with fewer in-person meetings.
 This tuition is all-inclusive.
-Students will not pay extra for entry fees, awards, curriculum, or any other expenses associated with their participation in HRSCC.
+Students will not pay extra for entry fees for Tuesday night tournaments, awards, curriculum, or any other expenses associated with their participation in HRSCC.
 While our year-end award ceremony will take place in June, no tuition is due for June.
+Weekend tournaments are not included in the fee.

 What if I can’t afford to pay?

-Go ahead and register!
-When you fill out the registration form, you will be given the option to check “Apply for Needs Based Scholarship.”
 The Joan H. Schlich Memorial Scholarship is available to help give children opportunities they otherwise could not afford.
 We strive to turn no child away for inability to pay.
+Contact us to request a scholarship application, then go ahead and register!
+Your card (entered during registration) will not be charged until your application is complete and co-pay (if any) determined.